IoTcloudServe/Smart-Mobility-Chula/Simulated Demonstration of WiFi-Based Road Traffic Monitoring Application Using Software Defined Wireless Mesh Network/README.md

   <img width="460" height="300" src="https://github.com/IoTcloudServe/Smart-Mobility-Chula/blob/master/Simulated%20Demonstration%20of%20WiFi-Based%20Road%20Traffic%20Monitoring%20Application%20Using%20Software%20Defined%20Wireless%20Mesh%20Network/sniff_ssid.PNG">
 </p>

- This experiment uses a raspberry pi 4 model B as a node for measuring WIFI packets.
+&nbsp; This experiment uses a raspberry pi 4 model B as a node for measuring WIFI packets.
 The experiment is performed in the actual site where SDWMN is installed on Phayathai Road.
 During installation, the SDWMN node connects to the internet in order to synchronize the time in every node with NTP (network time protocol) program.
-Actual data collect from WIFI packet wireless communication measurement by using RSSI [9] module python program to develop the software.
+Actual data collect from WIFI packet wireless communication measurement by using RSSI module python program to develop the software.
 With this program, the WIFI in sensing range will be searched and perceive the received signal power.
 The software will be set in the SDWMN equipment to record SSID, received signal power and detected timestamp.
 The program scans and records the WIFI packet every 10 seconds.

 <p align="center">
 <strong> Simulation of Wifi packet measurement by SUMO  </strong>